carlu-m/learning-python/README.md

 ### Running the mutation tests using cosmic-ray

-In order to run the mutation tests, a two-step process is needed.
+In order to run the mutation tests, a three-step process is needed.
 For now, the tests are not parallelized.

 Needed improvements for a real use case:
-[ ] Parallelize the tests in an automated fashion (i.e. not having to start the servers manually) [ ] Get the code directly from github (for tests run from a CI for example)
+[ ] Parallelize the tests in an automated fashion (i.e. not having to start the servers manually)

 #### Start the workers to parallelize the tests